Hamiriza/backend-app2/README.md

    }
    ```

-4. put request will need relationshipId in the url parameter and userId to delete in the body:
+4. put request will need relationshipId in the url parameter and userId to add in the body:

    ```json
    PUT http://localhost:3003/api/relationships/631c8f6301f5f3b7c27956ce